code-shubhambhatt/MyBlogApp/README.md

 Contributions are welcome!
 Feel free to:

 * Improve UI/UX
-* Add new features like comments or likes
+* Add new features or enhance existing ones
 * Optimize code and performance

 ---